Taoshif1/Inventory-Management-System-in-C-/README.md

 ## 💥 The Full Journey (A to Z)

 When I started this project, I just had an idea: “Let’s try making something useful using only C.”
-I knew a little about structs and basic file handling but managing real-world problems was **super challenging but i enjoyed till the last second**.
+I knew a little about structs and basic file handling but managing real-world problems was **super challenging and i enjoyed till the last second**.

 ### 🔍 Problems I Faced: